Overview

 Figure 9: Modal split of inland freight traffic

-Source: ODYSSEEThe energy consumption in the transport sector has decreased from 4.07 Mtoe in 2000 to 4.05 Mtoe in 2021.
-The main drivers for the increase are more activity (more passenger traffic), and some other effects (e.g. behaviour, decrease in load factors for trucks, etc.).
-Energy savings counterbalanced the activity effect and contributed to decrease the energy consumption (0.62 Mtoe).
+The energy consumption in the transport sector has very slightly decreased since 2000 (-1.2% to 4.02 Mtoe in 2022).
+The main drivers for the increase are more activity (more passenger traffic).
+Energy savings counterbalanced the activity effect (0.67 Mtoe) and contributed to decrease the energy consumption.

 Figure 10: Main drivers of the energy consumption variation in transport